hex0cter/yaml-sugar/README.md

 ## Contribution

-You are more than welcome to raise any issues, open a Pull Request [here](https://github.com/hex0cter/yaml-sugar).
+You are more than welcome to raise any issues [here](https://github.com/hex0cter/yaml-sugar/issues), or create a Pull Request.